 4th July 2014:Special Assembly on " Say No to Polybags"

 On 4th July 2014 class X-B conducted a special assembly on ‘Say no to Polybags’ .The assembly started with a prayer followed by National and International news.
-A special sports news for ‘FIFA’ match was read out highlighting the latest update and achievements of various players.
-A small street play based on the theme ‘Say no to Polybags’ in which the students explained the harmful effects of the use of polybags and its long term impact on human life was enacted.
+A special sports news for covering ‘FIFA’ soccer matches was read out highlighting the latest update and performances of various players.
+A small street play based on the theme ‘Say no to Polybags’ was enacted in which the students explained the harmful effects of the use of polybags and its long term impact on human lives.

 The following points were discussed on the impact of plastic pollution on the environment.

 Once the plastic bags are discarded after use, and thrown as litter, these find their way into our waterways, parks, beaches, and streets.
 And, if they are burned, they pollute the air with toxic fumes.